 Environment in emerging and transition economies

-National policy dialogue (NPD) in the Russian Federation
+Water Reforms and National Policy Dialogues (NPDs) in the Russian Federation

 Year of NPD launch: 2010

 Present NPD Chair(s) and strategic partners in the government: Ministry of Regional Development, Ministry of Economic Development, Russian Development Bank

 Source of NPD funding: European Union, Evrasijskij (a large Russian private operator), Government of Germany, Russian Development Bank (Vnesheconombank), EBRD, the World Bank

 The main areas of work and achievements are summarised on this page.

 Priority areas of work and main activities